Champlevé and Basse-Taille Enamelling Techniques with Joan Mac Karell

 - Any enamel pieces of work you have produced to allow the tutor to assess your level of experience.

-Tools required for the course:
+Tools required for this course:

 You will be required to bring with you the tools listed below.
 Please delay buying these until you have spoken with the tutor on the first day of the course.